 Extreme Fliers drones are not cheap either and generally retail at around $90/£60, consequently quality control issues can be very frustrating for the end-user.
 Comparable drones can cost half as much and yet provide a more satisfactory product with additional functionality such as altitude hold and higher quality camera.

-A point of contention from backers in the community has been their use of misleading, embellished or faked promotional videos as witnessed with the Micro Drone 3.0 campaign back in 2015 which frustrated many customers.
+A constant point of contention from backers in the community has been their use of misleading, embellished or faked promotional videos as witnessed with the Micro Drone 3.0 campaign back in 2015 which frustrated many customers.

 The promotional video showcased footage which had clearly not been captured with Micro Drone 3.
 In addition, a recent promotional video created by Extreme Fliers to market their ‘Carbon Racing Drone’ was criticized by DroningON for using stabilized footage, the video was immediately pulled and the offending footage swapped.